KaterinaWalter/javadocs/docs/unit1/notes102.md

 ---

 {:.note}
-📖 This page is a condensed version of [CSAwesome Topic 1.2]()
+📖 This page is a condensed version of [CSAwesome Topic 1.2](https://runestone.academy/ns/books/published/csawesome2/topic-1-2-variables.html)

 ---

-# Lesson 1.2: Variables & Data Types
+# Variables & Data Types

 ## What is a Variable?